What Is a Federal Indictment? A Complete Guide to the Process

 What Is Needed to Get a Federal Indictment?

-Prosecutors know what it takes to get a federal indictment, so you need to know what is needed to defend yourself.
+Prosecutors know what it takes to get someone federally indicted, so you need to know what is needed to defend yourself.
 If you look at the Federal Rules of Criminal Procedure, you will see the federal laws surrounding trials, which may vary by state.